 In 2018, Cazneau started the construction of the first phase of Sevina Park, an integrated community project in an eight-hectare property in Laguna.
 The initial development called Courtyard Hall, covering the first 4,000 sqm of the property, is a campus-type or dormitory-type residential community (see Note 10).
 This was completed in June 2019.
 Also, in June 2019, Cazneau launched the Garden Villas at Sevina Park.
 This project will be catering to start-ups, incubators, students, faculty population and starter families within the area.
+In June 2020, Sevina Park received LEED Platinum certification, the highest category in green building standard.
 The entire project is expected to be completed in phases within 2021 to 2024.